Improve by Checking Website Speed

 Cache static content is when websites use cache memory to help load content more quickly.
 The results include images, scripts, videos, and web pages.

-Effective use of CDN refers to websites which utilize Content Delivery Networks (a CDN).
+Effective use of CDN refers to websites that utilize Content Delivery Networks (a CDN).
 These are surprisingly useful for getting sites to load faster in different parts of the world.

 GiftOfSpeed is another excellent site speed tool, and it looks to be extremely promising!
 The info breakdown is straightforward and flows (in a waterfall format!) nicely.